-As a educationalist you play a pivotal role in the support of children, adolescents and adults who depend on remedial educationalists because of various disabilities or circumstances.
-You will be trained to work in a broad professional field and with different kinds of target groups, among which:
+As an educationalist you play a pivotal role in the support of children, adolescents and adults who depend on remedial educationalists because of various disabilities or circumstances.
+You will be trained to work in a broad professional field and with different kinds of target groups.

 By delving deeper into one of the target groups above, through the internships, projects and through your field of specialization, you will be able to decide what you want to focus on and largely determine your own learning program.

 The first model track offers you a general framework and puts emphasis on the individual.
 In the second and third one we will broaden that knowledge and have a look at the group and society as well.

 Theory and practice are closely linked.
 Your theoretical course units are based on case studies, guest speakers from the professional field or video footage.
 We use a wide array of teaching methods: lectures, guided assignments via e-learning, project-based and experience-based learning and guided self-study.